-Monitor all patients closely for the first 30 min for a transfusion reaction.
 Due to the wide range of infusion rates, close monitoring of the patient is essential to determine the most appropriate rate.
 This may be adjusted throughout the transfusion.

-- Initial rate: 2-3 ml over 5 minutes

-- After that: as fast as tolerated/needed

-- Normovolemic: 5-10ml/kg/h

-- Hypovolemic: up to a maximum of 20 ml/kg/h

-- High risk patients (cardiovascular compromise/renal failure): 1-4ml/kg/h
+- Initial rate: 0.5-1.0ml/kg/h over a 30 minute period - $\circ$ After that: As fast as tolerated/needed or normovolemic rate. - Normovolemic: 5-10ml/kg/h - Hypovolemic patients up to a maximum of 20 ml/kg/h - High risk patients (cardiovascular compromise/renal failure): 1-2ml/kg/h - For acute needs, patients can usually tolerate transfusion given at 4-6 ml/min pRBC vs Whole Blood